Your cart is currently empty!

 3. Use Photocell Sensors with Wall Packs

-Photocells are basically automatic on-and-off switches.
+Photocells are automatic on-and-off switches.
 They turn lights on at dusk and off at dawn.
 They accomplish this by using daylight-sensing photocells to determine whether or not there is a need for supplementary light.

 There is no need for timers.
 There’s no need to have a person in the room.
 Photocells adjust to daylight and nighttime all on their own.
 Having the lights on only when they are needed and off when they aren’t, will lower your utility bill and reduce your maintenance costs.
-And coupled with a motion sensor and LED lighting, photocells can help take your energy savings to the next level.
+Coupled with a motion sensor and LED lighting, photocells can help take your energy savings to the next level.

 4. Make Sure Wall Packs are Wet Rated

 Wall packs are not to be installed indoors.
-If you’re looking for large-scale indoor lighting for a commercial facility, we would suggest High Bays or Shop Lights.
+If you’re looking for large-scale indoor lighting for a commercial facility, we would suggest high bays or shop lights.
 But if you’re looking for outdoor lighting, they are a great choice.

 As with any type of outdoor lighting, they’ll need to withstand the elements.
 This includes exposure to rain, snow, sleet, and hail.
 The lighting components inside the fixture can be rendered inoperable if exposed to moisture and so they need to be wet-rated.

-A wet rating can be found by looking for the IP-rating on the product specification sheet.
+A wet rating can be found by looking for the IP rating on the product specification sheet.
 Make sure it’s IP65 to IP68 rated.
 IP65 is more than enough for normal weather conditions, but IP68 lights can be fully submerged in water.

 Luminous efficacy is a measure of a bulb’s efficiency.
 It specifies the number of lumens generated for each watt of electricity consumed.
 LEDs are much more efficient than conventional bulbs and have a greater luminous efficacy.
 Although, in general, high-quality LEDs have great efficacy ratings.
 Higher efficacy ratings are also one of the reasons why, when comparing LED lights to other types of bulbs, watts are not the best way to evaluate them.